contao/docs/docs/dev/framework/request-tokens.md

 Providing CSRF protection for users that are not authenticated against the app does not make any sense.
 So if you visit a regular Contao page with a form placed on it, you will not necessarily see any cookies being set in your browser.
-Only if you are authenticated in such a way that the browser will automatically send authentication information along without any user interaction (logged in via `Cookie` or basic authentication  via `Authorization` headers), CSRF protection is required.
+Only if you are authenticated in such a way that the browser will automatically send authentication information along without any user interaction (e.g. any cookies or basic authentication via `Authorization` headers), CSRF protection is required.
 So don't get fooled by the cookies not being present all the time, Contao is actually very smart about them to improve HTTP cache hits.

-By default, Contao protects all `POST` requests coming from Contao routes.
-That means, routes that either do have the Route attribute `_scope` set to `frontend` or `backend`.
+By default, Contao protects all `POST` requests coming from Contao routes (except Ajax requests).
+That means routes which have the route attribute `_scope` set to either `frontend` or `backend`.

 If you explicitly want to disable the CSRF protection on your own route, you can set the route attribute `_token_check` to `false`.